jdevuyst/ruminant/README.md

 ## Sample Usage

-Here is a sample walkthrough with Swift Package Manager 4.0 to use this library
+Here is a sample walkthrough with Swift Package Manager to use this library.

-At first create a complete new directory from CLI named 'Sample' and change into it.
+First, create a complete new directory from CLI named "Sample" and `cd` into it.

 ```bash
 mkdir sample
 cd sample
 ````

-After this create a new exectuable swift template inside this directory
+Next, create a new exectuable swift template inside this directory.

 ```bash
 swift package init --type executable
 ```
-Now you have the skeleton working directory.
-I use the swiftenv tool to manage my current installed swift versions.
-At the moment of writing this I have installed Swift 3.1.1 and 4.0.3.
-For this libary I used the newest version of Swift at the moment which is 4.0.3!

-After this change the Swift-Packager Manifest a little bit (Package.swift)
+Now it's time to update `Package.swift`.

 ```swift
 // swift-tools-version:4.0